RPT-Fitch Affirms ATLANTICLUX IFS at 'BBB'; Outlook Stable

 mortality and disability risks are largely reinsured.

-will continue to upstream only moderate dividend levels to its parent companies,
+continue to upstream only moderate dividend levels to its parent companies, FWU

 continue to monitor ATL's premium development as customer demand for unit-linked